lucianoayres/nino-cli/README.md

 -   `-no-loading` or `-nl` : Disable the loading animation (optional).
 -   `-no-stream` or `-ns`: Disables streaming mode, displaying the entire response at once instead of progressively showing it on the screen.
     -   Note: This may result in a longer wait time before the response is displayed.
+-   `-no-context` or `-nc` : Disable the context from the previous request (optional).
+    -   Note: Previous context won't be used for this response, but the new context will be cached.
 -   `-silent` or `-s` : Suppresses model output and loading animation (optional).
     -   Requires `-output` flag.